WaterFutures/water-futures-battle/docs/problem/system-interventions/index.md

   - *by_inverse_income*: Allocate the funds to provinces with less economic activity (less revenue).

-  - *custom*: Allocate the budget according to the specified share for each water utility.
-Shares must sum to 1.
+  - *custom*: Allocate the budget according to the specified share for each water utility (must sum to 1).

   ```YAML
   YEAR: 2025